 Before heading out on your road trip through Driftless Wisconsin be sure to visit 511 Wisconsin for any potential delays, detours, and road closures.

 The Driftless Region in Wisconsin has a variety of scenic highways and byways winding along rivers and through charming midwest communities.
 These roadways are perfect for a scenic trip with friendly towns, restaurants, bars, and places to stay to hit along the way.
 A motorcycle trip through the Driftless Region will also reveal the unique beauty of the area.
-So grab your helmet and follow us on a one day trip through the Driftless Region by motorcycle.
+Plus, as a part of Driftless Wisconsin’s summer of 2023 Special Deals, you can take advantage of great savings at area businesses when you visit between August 1st and September 30th, 2023.
+So grab your helmet and follow us on a one day trip through the Driftless Region by motorcycle, and save money with some great deals along the way.

 Start your ride in La Crosse, WI, a bustling city on the Mississippi River with a historic downtown district.
 There are places to fill up your tank with gas and enjoy a morning view of the Mississippi River.
 From there you can head to Stoddard where you can hop on Highway 162 and head south through Chaseburg, then to Highway 14 near Coon Valley and enjoy a sunny morning ride to Westby, WI.

 While you’re in Westby, grab a hearty breakfast and some coffee at Borgen’s Cafe before heading downtown to explore the shops, take in the Norwegian heritage, and stop for a photo op with Ole, the city’s wood-carved mascot.
-Be sure to stop into the Westby Co-op Creamery to pore over the selection of local cheeses, yogurt, and butter.
+A great place to get a souvenir is at Dregne’s Scandinavian Gifts, where shoppers can receive 15% off of a purchase of $20.00 or more as a part of Driftless Wisconsin’s summer of 2023 “Special Deals.”
+Be sure to also stop into the Westby Co-op Creamery to pore over the selection of local cheeses, yogurt, and butter.
+You can buy any Westby Creamery branded item and get an item of equal or lesser value for free between August 1st and September 30th, 2023.

 After lunch, head southeast to Viroqua, a great small town in Vernon County filled with history, entertainment, eateries, and charming local shopping.
-The downtown district has been named on the Wisconsin and National Register of Historic Places and the area features fun stops like the Viroqua Food Co+op, Vernon Vineyards, and Wonderstate Cafe.
+The downtown district has been named on the Wisconsin and National Register of Historic Places and the area features fun stops like the Viroqua Food Co+op, Vernon Vineyards (where you can get a free glass of wine by mentioning Driftless Wisconsin “Special Deals”), and Wonderstate Cafe.
+If you or someone you know is an avid fisherman, be sure to stop into Driftless Angler while you’re in Viroqua to get 20% off all apparel, tools, and packs between August 1st and September 30th.

 Photo by Strelciuc Dumitru

 As the afternoon fades into evening, you’ll saddle back up and head towards Prairie du Chien on Highway 27, the second-oldest settlement in the state of Wisconsin.
 As the sun begins to set for the evening, you will start a very scenic leg of the drive on the Wisconsin Great River Road.
-(Note: a road detour will be in effect from DeSoto to Genoa from June through August 2022) The drive winds along the Mississippi River and offers beautiful views of the river and the unique limestone bluffs of the Driftless.
+The drive winds along the Mississippi River and offers beautiful views of the river and the unique limestone bluffs of the Driftless.

-If you want to stop for an early dinner, Prairie du Chien has great options like the Jones black Angus Supper Club and The Barn Restaurant.
+If you just want to stop for an early dinner before heading home, Prairie du Chien has great options like the Jones Black Angus Supper Club and The Barn Restaurant (receive 20% off any menu item, not including gratuity by mentioning “Special Deals”).
 But the Great River Road will also take you through the river communities of Lynxville, Ferryville, Desoto, and Genoa as you make your way back up to La Crosse.
-Enjoy the ride along Wisconsin’s only All American Road, and it’s a National Scenic Byway as well If you time it right, you can catch a stunning view of the sunset over the Mississippi.
+Enjoy the ride along Wisconsin’s only All American Road, and it’s a National Scenic Byway as well.
+If you time it right, you can catch a stunning view of the sunset over the Mississippi.